Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

         -   tag {upto4character} - Sets the town's tag, which is sometimes used on that chat line.
             -   clear - Clears the tag set for the town.
         -   taxes {$} - Sets taxes collected from each resident daily.
 Also sets percentage if taxpercent is toggled on.
+        -   taxpercentcap {$} - The maximum amount that can be taken when taxpercent is enabled.
         -   plottax {$} - Set taxes collected from each resident daily, per plot that they own.
         -   plotprice {$} - Sets default cost of plot for the town.
         -   shopprice {$} - Sets default cost of a shopplot for the town.